stacksjs/stacks/.stacks/vscode/README.md

 A collection of extensions for working with Stacks Applications in VS Code to make application development easier and more fun.

+Please note, the Stacks framework auto-configures any extension that needs to be configured.

 ## Extensions Included

 - [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) - Vue Language Features is a language support extension built for Vue, Vitepress and petite-vue. this is based on @vue/reactivity to calculate everything on-demand, to implement native TypeScript language service level performance ⚡